How to Start a Ride

 - Be available to answer questions about the ride, mileage, food, etc.

-- Be sure maps are handed out by yourself or a designated individual.
-When handing out maps, ask if the rider is a member and if not get them to sign the waiver.
+- Be sure cue sheets are handed out by yourself or an assistant.
+When handing out cue sheets ask if the rider is a member and if not get them to sign the waiver.

 - If it is not obvious that a rider will be wearing a helmet, tell them the NSC requires helmets.

-Provide a pre-ride speech.
+Provide a pre-ride speech suggestion.
 This has to be short but effective.

 - Introduce yourself and welcome everyone in behalf of NSC.